psb/bucklescript.github.io/docs/extended-compiler-options.md

 ## -bs-no-version-header

-Don’t print BS version at the beginning of each JS file.
+Do not print the BS version at the beginning of each JS file.

 ## -bs-g (Experimental, since @3.1.0)